What is Customer Experience (CX) Design

 The Core Principles of CX Design

-Key Elements of a Great CX Strategy
+Key Elements of a Great Customer Experience Strategy

 The Role of Data in CX Design